Skip to main content

 Secret detection limitations

-The following table lists the locations where the Veracode CLI will not detect secrets.
+The following table lists the file and code paths where the Veracode CLI will not detect secrets.

 Example files and pathsexample